jayliaoo/blinks/README.md

 - ⚡ **Adjustable Duration**: Control how long the blink lasts (0.5-5.0 seconds)
 - 🌓 **Custom Opacity**: Set the transparency of the blink (10-100%)
 - 💬 **Visual Reminder**: "Blink Your Eyes!" text appears during the animation
+- ⏸️ **Pause/Resume**: Temporarily pause reminders when you need to focus
 - 🚀 **Launch at Login**: Automatically start when you log in
 - 🖥️ **Multi-Display Support**: Works across all connected displays
 - ✨ **Smooth Animations**: Gentle fade in/out effects